 What is my deductible and co-pay?

 Your deductible and co-pay are set by your insurance company and are your share of cost.
 There are generally in network and out of network benefits and these may differ.
-Once your deductible is met your insurance company will generally cover your session (if we are in network) and/or a portion of your session (if we are out of network) depending on how much they pay out per session and our fees.
+Once your deductible is met your insurance company will generally cover your session (if I am in network) and/or a portion of your session (if I am out of network) depending on how much they pay out per session and my fees.
 You are always responsible each session however for your co-pay regardless of whether or not your deductible is met.
-Although we may submit the billing to your insurance company if we are in-network with them, we may not be able to do this if we are out of network.
-If we are out of network and cannot easily courtesy bill your insurance than we will provide you a superbill you can submit to them if you desire to do so.
+Although I may submit the billing to your insurance company if I am in-network with them), I may not be able to do this if I am out of network.
+If I am out of network and cannot easily courtesy bill your insurance than I will provide you a superbill you can submit to them if you desire to do so.

 You don’t take my insurance.
 Can you still see me?

 While we are not “in network” for every insurance, that doesn’t mean we cannot work with you.
-We are happy to provide you a superbill which you can submit to your health insurance for reimbursement to recoup some or most of your therapy or psychological testing costs if you desire to do so.
+I am happy to provide you a superbill which you can submit to your health insurance for reimbursement to recoup some or most of your therapy or psychological testing costs if you desire to do so.
 The questions to ask are: Do I have out of network benefits?
 What is my out of network deductible?
 How much will you reimburse for a psychologist (PhD level) providing CPT code 90837 (53 min of psychotherapy) or 96130 (psychological testing), etc.

 When is payment due for services?

 Payment is due for your therapy session at the end of each session.
-We use an online billing service which keeps your credit card secure.
-Your credit card will be automatically billed once you have completed a session and/or the no show rate if you miss your session without adequate notice of the need to cancel or change your appointment.
+I use an online billing service which keeps your credit card secure.
+Your credit card will be automatically billed once you have completed a session and/or the full cash rate if you miss your session without adequate notice of the need to cancel or change your appointment.